cloudflare/cloudflare-docs/content/waf/about/content-scanning/_index.md

 # Uploaded content scanning

-WAF content scanning is a WAF [detection](/waf/about/#detection-versus-mitigation) component that scans content being uploaded to your application.
+WAF content scanning is a WAF [traffic detection](/waf/about/#detection-versus-mitigation) that scans content being uploaded to your application.

 When enabled, content scanning attempts to detect content objects, such as uploaded files, and scans them for malicious signatures like malware.
 The scan results, along with additional metadata, are exposed as fields available in WAF [custom rules](/waf/custom-rules/), allowing you to implement fine-grained mitigation rules.